Promoting Nancy’s photography and educating the public about nature, photography, and God

 Figure 3: How the roof creeps as you install legs

 When attaching the roof to the frame, we connect the straps and buckles on the vent sides and the wide Velcro on the rafter sides.
-But if we were to connect the thinner corner Velcro straps at that time, they would get in the way of hanging our weights.
+But we don’t connect the thinner corner Velcro straps at that time.
+If we did, they would get in the way of hanging our weights.

 Leveling The Tent